Dnaux-dev/Trustbridge/DEPLOYMENT_RENDER.md

 - LOG_LEVEL = INFO
 - ENVIRONMENT = production

+Security & CORS note
+- If you want the AI engine to accept requests from any origin (useful for testing or public demos), set:
+  - ALLOW_ALL_ORIGINS=true
+  This will configure FastAPI to use allow_origins=['*'] for CORS.
+Use this only if you understand the security tradeoffs.
+In production it's safer to set `ALLOWED_ORIGINS` to a comma-separated list of allowed origins.

 Security note: pick a single long random secret and set both `INTERNAL_TOKEN` (Service A) and `API_SECRET_KEY` (Service B) to that same value — then instruct Service B to validate incoming `X-Internal-Token` headers against `API_SECRET_KEY` (see optional code snippet below).
 This secures the inter-service calls.

 Render-specific steps (UI)